|Oracle's Java Losing Out To Amazon's|

 |Monday, 09 May 2022|

-From having around three-quarters of the Java market in 2022, its share has now fallen to just over a third.
+From having around three-quarters of the Java market in 2022, Oracle's share has now fallen to just over a third.
 In the same period Amazon has gone from a 2% share to 22%.

 These figures come from application monitoring company New Relic.
 The data for New Relic's 2022 State of the Java Ecosystem Report comes from applications reporting to New Relic in January 2022 and comparisons were made with its first such report made in March 2020.